 Bone Grafting After Wisdom Teeth

-For patients aged 25 and older, Dr. Wallace and Dr. Sherry may recommend bone grafting following extraction of impacted wisdom teeth.
+For patients aged 25 and older, Dr. Sherry, Dr. Wallace, Dr. Gannon, or Dr. Lee may recommend bone grafting following extraction of impacted wisdom teeth.
 Bone grafting promotes long-term health for the second molars (the teeth in front of the third molars, or wisdom teeth).

 Impacted wisdom teeth can cause bone loss behind the second molars, which exposes the root surface.
 This can cause sensitivity to sugary food, liquids, heat, and cold.
 The risk of gum disease may increase, as well.

 Your jawbone will not regenerate on its own.
 A bone graft is needed to provide protection and prevent problems.
 Our doctors perform bone grafts in our state-of-the-art, certified facility.
 You’ll receive exemplary care in a hospital-grade setting and be tended to by an expert oral surgery team.

 Experience exemplary service and world-class care at Dallas Oral Surgery Associates.
 Call today to schedule an appointment with Dr. Sherry, Dr. Wallace, Dr. Gannon, or Dr. Lee at our Plano or Dallas office.